air-display/airplay-internal/src/service_discovery/airplay_tcp.md

 # _airplay._tcp

-The _airplay._tcp service is pointing to the backend HTTP server instance.
+The _airplay._tcp service points to the backend HTTP server instance.
 AirPlay server must implement this service and publish it with required information.
 The required fields are as follows:

 | Field  | Required  | Description  | Sample Value  |
 |---|---|--------------------------------------------|---|